DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step4.md

-Next, upgrade your Consul service mesh installation to enable the three core components of Consul security: gossip encryption, TLS, and ACLs.

 ### Review a security enbabled config file

-For this hands-on lab, the `secure-dc1.yaml`{{open}} file has been provided with all the necessary options set.
+For this hands-on lab, the `secure-dc1.yaml`{{open}} file has been provided with all the necessary options set to secure the Consul service mesh.

 ### Configure Gossip encryption